 Applicable in Last.fm mode? : yes

-Unmatched scrobbles are fresh scrobbles which can’t be matched to a track within your MediaMonkey database.
+Unmatched scrobbles are track plays which can’t be matched to a track within your MediaMonkey database.
 AlbumPlays alerts you that there is a problem by using the yellow “!” icon an the Run Summary dialogue box.

 There are several situations which can cause unmatched scrobbles:

-- the track was streamed – you don’t own a copy of it, and don’t wish to track it
+- the track was streamed – you don’t own a copy of it, and have not wished to adopt it into MediaMonkey

 - Last.fm “corrected” (ie. altered) your scrobble tags

-- your tags are too long, so either Sonos or Last.fm cut the end off from your tag
+- your tags are too long, so either Last.fm (or Sonos) cut the end off from your tag

-- maybe you changed the track’s tag after you scrobbled it, so MediaMonkey is now different to when you scrobbled the play
+- maybe you changed the track’s tag after you scrobbled it, so MediaMonkey tags are now different to when you scrobbled the play

 You can handle unmatched tracks by either: